Top Biden aide says Ukraine invasion could come ‘any day’ | WTOP News

 Meanwhile, elite U.S troops and equipment landed Sunday in southeastern Poland near the border with Ukraine following Biden’s orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.

-Hundreds more infantry troops of the 82nd Airborne Division are still expected to arrive at the Rzeszow-Jasionka airport.
-A U.S. Army Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.
+Hundreds more troops from the 82nd Airborne Division are expected to arrive at the Rzeszow-Jasionka Airport.
+A U.S. Air Force Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.

 Their commander is Maj.
 Gen. Christopher Donahue, who on Aug.
 30 was the last American soldier to leave Afghanistan.